 Smoking Pulled Pork is a Waiting Game

-For the first five hours of the cook I don’t open the lid on my smoker.
-I will check the level of my pellets (I use a Traeger), but otherwise, I leave the smoker alone!
-After five hours I’ll open the lid and spritz the pork shoulder with apple juice every hour.
+For the first five hours of the cook don’t open the lid on your smoker.
+I will check the level of my pellets (I use a Traeger), but otherwise, leave the smoker alone!
+After five hours open the lid and spritz the pork shoulder with apple juice.
+Continue this process every hour.

-After about 8 hours of smoking I’ll check the internal temp with my Thermapen.
-At this point the internal temperature of the pork shoulder should be close to 160 degrees.
-If a good bark has formed I’ll wrap the pork shoulder with butcher paper, and continue to let it cook.
+After about 8 hours of smoking check the internal temp with a Thermapen or your favorite meat thermometer.
+At this point, the internal temperature of the pork shoulder should be close to 160 degrees.
+If a good bark has formed wrap the pork shoulder with butcher paper, and continue to let it cook.

 Wrapping Pork Shoulder